ercrema/CulturalTransmissionModel/README.md

 # CulturalTransmissionModel
-Sample codes for the paper "The effect of equilibrium assumptions on reconstructing patterns of cultural transmission from frequency data".
+Sample codes for the paper "Revealing patterns of cultural transmission from frequency data: equilibrium  and non-equilibrium assumptions".
 Notice that in order to reproduce the results of the paper the simulation needs to be executed on a HPC.
 The examples script provides the basic workflow with just 0.01% of the runs used in the paper.

 ## Paper Reference
 Crema,E.R, Kandler, A., Shennan, S.J.
-"The effect of equilibrium assumptions on reconstructing patterns of cultural transmission from frequency data"
+"Revealing patterns of cultural transmission from frequency data: equilibrium  and non-equilibrium assumptions"

 ## Author of the Repository:
 Enrico R. Crema (enrico.crema@gmail.com)